System Design Space

 Idempotency-Key: abc-123-def

-L7 load balancing depends on HTTP and routing rules.
+L7 balancing is built on top of HTTP semantics and routing rules.

 Related chapter